Career Development Awards

 Drexel's Career Development Awards program has been featured in the following articles:

-The Office of Faculty Development and Equity is pleased to announce the seventh round of awards to help junior (pre-tenure) tenure-track faculty members increase their exposure to colleagues at other institutions who can be collaborators and mentors.
+The Office of Faculty Development & Equity is pleased to announce the eighth round of awards to help junior (pre-tenure) tenure-track faculty members increase their exposure to colleagues at other institutions who can be collaborators and mentors.
 Such connections can be extremely important to academic success as they can bring diverse perspectives to campus and help develop collaborative and interdisciplinary projects.

 Drexel’s Career Development Awards provide up to $7,500 for early-career, tenure-track faculty to develop mentors or networks, nationally or internationally, to create long-term collaborations.
 Tenure-track faculty members who will be reviewed for tenure after June 30, 2017 are eligible to apply.
 Projects that foster advancement of faculty members in diverse or underrepresented groups are especially encouraged.
 No funding is available for course release, student support or for research involving animal or human subjects that requires review by either an Institutional Animal Care and Use Committee (IACUC) or an Institutional Review Board (IRB).
 The award period is July 1, 2015 to June 30, 2016.
 Awards will be announced in March 2016.

 Possible Initiatives Include